 - Provide an adequate isolation area to care for students who show symptoms and/or have tested positive

 - Train nurses on the care of Covid 19 patients

 - Advise parents, guardians and agents of school policies in contact sports, trips and external matches, school assemblies and the provision of boarding school during the exeats and half-term holidays in October.

-In the event that a quarantine is required when entering the UK, most of our schools will open 2 weeks prior to the start of the course and offer the possibility quarantining at the school at no additional charge.
-During these two weeks they will organize activities, always complying with the government guidelines and requirements.
+In the event that quarantine is required when entering the UK, most of our schools will open 2 weeks prior to the start of the course and offer the possibility of quarantining at the school at no additional charge.
+During these two weeks, they will organize activities, always complying with the government guidelines and requirements.

-Once at the school: They will maintain appropriate social distancing in all areas of school, ensuring the availability of soap and disposable paper towels in all washing areas and will require regular hand washing by students and staff for which they will provide hand sanitizers at key points of the houses and the rest of the campus.
-They will ensure that laundry procedures are clear and safe for staff and students, while offering the opportunity to raise any concerns.
+Once at the school: They will maintain appropriate social distancing in all areas of the school, ensuring the availability of soap and disposable paper towels in all washing areas and will require regular hand washing by students and staff for which they will provide hand sanitisers at key points of the houses and the rest of the campus.
+They will ensure that laundry procedures are clear and safe for staff and students while offering the opportunity to raise any concerns.

 They will ensure that occupancy levels are safe in all facilities and areas, including classrooms, dining rooms, bedrooms and bathrooms.
 This will mean smaller teaching groups and many schools will offer individual rooms to all boarding students.
 Equipment will not be shared between pupils other than when appropriate cleaning has taken place.
 Appropriate recreational areas (inside and outside) will be allocated for use by boarding students and will ensure that students are aware of any new procedures and safe occupancy levels.